Before you make any changes to your diet please speak to your healthcare team particularly if you are taking medication for your diabetes.

 What can I eat?

-On the 5:2 diet, you can be a bit more flexible and choose which days to fast based around your schedule.
+On the 5:2 diet, you can be a bit more flexible and choose which days to fast based on your schedule.
 The fasting days can be tough to begin with, but once you get into a routine your body will become used to it.

 It’s a good idea to make your meals from scratch rather than relying on packaged food or ready meals.
 This means that you can control exactly what’s in it and also make some swaps to reduce your calories so that you can optimise your calories for the day.